WKHAllen/Indigio/src/server/manageDB/README.md

 This is a small Python script that exposes the database to developers.
 It is designed to make debugging and testing easier.

+This script is now obsolete, as the database has been moved to Heroku, and runs on PostgreSQL rather than SQLite.

 ## Usage

 To use it, simply run the following command: